AndreaLolli2912/IELTS-Writing-Essays-Score-Prediction/README.md

 ## Project Overview

 This project was created as our Natural Language Processing (NLP) exam project, made in collaboration with [Valentina Bitetto](https://github.com/valentinabitetto) and [Ana Suarez](https://github.com/Ana91119).
 If you're considering working or studying abroad, you may need to prove your language proficiency.
 In English-speaking countries, this often means passing an English language proficiency test.
+Here we try to create a model able to grade automatically text productions, in particularly essays.

 ## The Need for Automated Essay Grading